 What study materials are provided?

 What I really like about the NASM Certified Nutrition Coach certification is the scope of the course and the number of study aids provided to help prepare you for the final exam.

-So can you expect in this certification?
+So what can you expect within this online nutrition certification?